Losant/losant-docs/docs/workflows/logic/geofence.md

 The radius of the center point is defined in meters, and must be greater than 0.
 If the radius is defined as 0 meters, only an exact match between the center point and input point will count as being "within" the geofence.
 In the common case, the radius will be defined as a static value, but the field does support payload templating in case the radius needs to be dynamically defined based upon the current payload.
 If the radius (and center point) are defined statically, the map visualization will show the extent of the real world location of the geofence.
 In the above example, the radius is defined as 50 meters, and the map shows what that actually covers in the physical world.

-### Adding Distance to the Payload
+### Adding Distance or Branch to the Payload

 ![Geofence Node Distance Value](/images/workflows/logic/geofence-node-distance-value.png "Geofence Node Distance Value")

 The geofence node has the ability to optionally add the calculated distance between the input and center point to the payload at an arbitrary JSON path.
 If a path is defined, the distance (in meters) will be placed at that path no matter which branch out of the geofence node is taken.
 If there is a problem calculating the distance (bad coordinates or radius), no value will be places at the `distance` path.
 In the above example, the distance between the input and center coordinates will be placed at the `data.distance.work` path.

+The node also has the ability to optionally add which branch out of the node was taken to the payload.
+If a path is defined, `true` or `false` will be placed at the given path, depending on which branch out of the node is taken.
+In the above example, the branch taken will be placed at the `data.geobranch.work` path.

  So, for example, given the following payload:

 ```JSON
 {